rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-host/index.md

 - Directories are created on the host so that project containers can be launched with mounted storage to enable component configuration and data to persist across container re-starts and replacements

 - To enable image uploading and and container management from the control node, the project host is configured as an [LXD remote server](https://linuxcontainers.org/lxd/advanced-guide/#remote-servers) for the control node, using [PKI-based TLS certificate authentication and authorization](https://linuxcontainers.org/lxd/docs/master/security#adding-a-remote-with-a-tls-client-in-a-pki-based-setup) and with the [control node as trusted TLS client](https://linuxcontainers.org/lxd/docs/master/security#managing-trusted-tls-clients)

+- Finally, [Consul](https://www.consul.io/) is installed on the host server and configured as a server in the host server "datacenter".
+In addition, the [Consul](https://www.consul.io/) servers on the host and on the control node are configured as federated remote datacenters

 For some projects, further project-specific host configuration may be performed by the projects automation scripts